KNR8070/academic_webpage_KNR/starters/academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a Research Scientist at the National Centre for Atmospheric Science, based in the Department of Meteorology at the University of Reading.
-My current research is part of the CONCERTO project, which aims to improve the representation of vegetation in land surface models—specifically JULES (Joint UK Land Environment Simulator)—to enhance the simulation of carbon, energy, and water fluxes.
+My current research is part of the CONCERTO project, which aims to improve the representation of vegetation in land surface models—specifically JULES (Joint UK Land Environment Simulator).
+The major aim is to enhance the model’s ability to simulate terrestrial carbon, energy, and water fluxes accurately, ultimately leading to a more realistic depiction of land–atmosphere interactions.

 During my PhD, I focused on improving crop representations in land surface models, particularly CLM5 (Community Land Model version 5) and ISAM (Integrated Science Assessment Model), and investigated their influence on terrestrial biogeochemical and biophysical fluxes.
 My MTech research focused on optimizing wind turbine placement within wind farms using genetic algorithms, with the goal of maximizing energy production based on local meteorological conditions.